RBEGamer/AtomicChess/src/src_buildroot/README.md

 Buildroot provides the SSH and SFTP server in seperate packages:

-* `Target Packages -> Networking Applications -> gsftpserver`, enable the SFTP Server, for file transfers
+* `Target Packages -> Networking Applications -> gsftpserver`, enable the SFTP Server, for file transfers.
-* `Target Packages -> Networking Applications -> dropbear`, ebake the SSH Server, for a secure shell
+* `Target Packages -> Networking Applications -> dropbear`, enable the SSH Server, for a secure shell

 A NTP client will also be installed, so the target system can fetch the correct time over a NTP Server.
-This is needed for a successful SSH HTTP Request the ATC_CommuncicationClient is used to the chess server.
+This is needed for a successful SSH HTTP Request of ATC_Controller application to the chess ATC_Server.
 With incorrect time setting, the Client/Server is not able to verify a SSL Certificate.

 #### MISC PACKAGES